 Ethos: Victoria has significant experience of building partnerships, developing needs-led programmes, engaging different audiences, and delivering complex multi-stakeholder creative projects.

 Education: BA Hons in Critical Fine Art Practice from Brighton University and a Postgraduate Certificate in Post-Compulsory Education.

 Experience: Esther worked for five years as a lead tutor and curriculum manager in further education whilst also building a portfolio of site-specific art commissions and community projects.
-She has worked on diverse learning programmes for Hayward Gallery, Southbank Centre, De La Warr Pavilion, Bexhill and Towner gallery in Eastbourne.
+She has worked on diverse learning programmes for Hayward Gallery, Southbank Centre, De La Warr Pavilion, Bexhill and Towner gallery, Eastbourne.
 Alongside her work in learning, she works with performance and arts initiative Bouffant Collective as a filmmaker and regularly collaborates with artists on the Anti-Ghost Moon Ray record label.
-She has had her film work screened at BFI and the Barbican Centre.
+She has had her film work screened at BFI London and the Barbican Centre.

 Ethos: As a multidisciplinary artist and filmmaker, she works at the junction between art, participation, learning and curation.
 Her practice is social and often stems from a period of time in one place with people.
 She likes to explore different approaches to creative participation leading to unlikely collaborations and an interest in art practices that question ideas of 'community' and social space.

 Education: MA Critical and Contextual Art Practices, Birmingham City University